Cognizant-RDMAI/Open-Anomaly-Detection-Model/INSTALL.md

 Installation Guide
-This guide walks you through setting up the **BB3AB-Real-Time-Multiparameter-Anomaly-Identification-and-Detection** project in your local or cloud environment.
+This guide walks you through setting up the **OpenRealTimeClassificationModel** project in your local or cloud environment.

 > **Note:** This repository is shared for transparency and reproducibility.
 > Code contributions are not accepted at this time.